 (1) Where the operation of a licence or a permit relating to a licence is suspended, or is deemed to have been suspended, and the Director after (where practicable) giving the holder a reasonable opportunity to make submissions or to be heard, is satisfied —

-(a) that the licensee does not intend to resume the business carried on in the premises, or on the site of the premises, for which the licence was granted and that there are no longer any circumstances that justify the licence continuing; and
+(a) that the licensee does not intend to resume the business carried on in the premises, or on the site of the premises, for which the licence was granted; and

-(b) that 28 days have elapsed from the day on which the licence or permit was suspended, or deemed to have been suspended,
+(b) that the relevant period has elapsed from the day on which the licence or permit was suspended, or deemed to have been suspended,

 the Director may, by notice in writing, specify that the licence is cancelled at the expiry of such period as may be specified in that notice unless it is again in force for all purposes before the expiry of that period, and effect shall be given to the notice.

+(1a) In subsection (1)(b) —

+“relevant period” means 28 days or any greater period prescribed.

 (2) The Director may, on application, extend the period specified in a notice made under subsection (1).

-(3) Without prejudice to the generality of subsection (1), a licence shall be taken not to be justified if —

-(a) the licensee has ceased to carry on business at the licensed premises;

-(b) the licensed premises are no longer suitable to be licensed;

-(c) the licensee no longer has tenure of the premises; and

-(d) it appears to the Director that re-establishment of business under the licence by the licensee at the premises is not likely or feasible.
+[(3) repealed]

 [Section 93 amended by No. 12 of 1998 s.
+65; No. 73 of 2006 s.
 65.]

 Division 12 — Surrenders